A traveller squats beside Galápagos tortoise in vibrant green forest setting.

 Return to Santa Cruz.
 Visit the Charles Darwin Research Station — where science is slow, local, and alive.
 Then fly back to the mainland.
 The journey ends far from where it began — and closer to what matters.

-From Quito to the enchanted isles
+From citadels to colonial streets to enchanted isles

 PDF